Islandora/documentation/docs/user-documentation/content_types.md

 Let’s add a new field where a user can indicate if the repository item needs to be reviewed:

 1. Click “Add Field”
-1. Since this is a “yes/no” decision, choose "Boolean" from the dropdown menu and give the Label field a name.
-[List of Drupal 8 FieldTypes, FieldWidgets, and FieldFormatters](https://www.drupal.org/docs/8/api/entity-api/fieldtypes-fieldwidgets-and-fieldformatters)
+1. In some cases an existing field may be available to use instead of creating a new one.
+The dropdown box labeled 'Re-use an existing field' has a list of available fields.
+For our example we will create a brand-new field.
+Since our example field is a “yes/no” decision (whether the item needs review or not), choose "Boolean" from the dropdown menu and give the Label field a name.
+[See the list of Drupal 8 FieldTypes, FieldWidgets, and FieldFormatters](https://www.drupal.org/docs/8/api/entity-api/fieldtypes-fieldwidgets-and-fieldformatters) for descriptions of the different types available by default.
+Additional modules, such as the controlled_access_terms module, can provide their own Field types to choose from as well.
+1. Click "Save and continue."
 1. Next, configure how the field is stored in the Drupal database.
 For this field type you can select how many values will be allowed.
-Set this value to "Limited""1"
+The default settings, "Limited" in the dropdown box and "1" for the allowed number of values works for our example.
+1. Click "Save field settings."
 1. Then configure how the field is described (including its display label and the help text for when it appears on a form) and constraints on its use.
 In this case, the field will be required for this Content Type, and will be set to “on” by default.
-Choose "Required field" and set to Default Value. *Save settings.*
+In the "Default Value" section, click the checkbox next to "Needs Review" to indicate all new repository items need review by default.
+1. Click "Save settings."

 ![a screenshot of the field settings page](/docs/assets/islandora8_fieldsettings.png)